 - Use white headlight and rear red light after dark, and wear bright clothing or a safety vest

-The NSW Roads and Traffic Authority provides more tips on road safety.
+Transport for NSW provides more tips on road safety.

 Ensure your bike is roadworthy